-Ignition Coil (spark coil) is an induction coil which is used to increase the low voltage of the battery – 12 Volt to a very high voltage – about 50000 Volt to produce spark within the engine cylinder for the combustion of fuel.
-It is used in automobile ignition system.
+An Ignition Coil (spark coil) is an induction coil which is used to increase the low voltage of the battery – 12 Volt to a very high voltage – about 50000 Volt to produce a spark within the engine cylinder for the combustion of fuel.
+It is used in automobile ignition systems.
 We can also say that it is a short step-up transformer.

-Ignition coil or Spark Coil mainly consists of primary winding, a secondary winding, and an iron core.
+An ignition coil or Spark Coil mainly consists of the primary winding, a secondary winding, and an iron core.

-The various main parts of ignition coil are
+The various main parts of the ignition coil are

 1. Primary Winding